-Rigorous regulations must be developed on the federal level to negate the negative effects of data breaches on the U.S. economy.
-These regulations will have to occur or many of the companies we see as beneficial to the public could lose the public’s trust.
+To avoid rigorous regulations, big data companies must come together and form an organization to self-regulate their use of customer data to negate the negative effects of data breaches on the U.S. economy.
+This organization would be funded by the companies which belong to it, and the organization would be directed by a self-governed staff of data security engineers.
 If this does not happen before larger more frequent breaches occur, the public will be forced to take more responsibility for giving companies their information.
 This is not necessarily a good reaction because modern human progress requires a level of openness with companies.
-If there were more federal regulations set in place along with laws designating significant punishments for irresponsible companies, the public might not fully lose trust in the system they have been working with all along.
-Even though regulations are often seen as bad for companies, it may be the opposite in this case.
+Even though the need for self-regulation is often seen as a negative for the owners of companies, it may be the opposite in this case.
 As professional cryptographer Bruce Schneier states in his security blog, an admittedly unsound source, regulations force companies to take security more seriously, and in the end this leads to companies selling more products and services [Schneier on Security, website].
 More U.S. companies selling more products and services mean a direct benefit to the U.S. economy.
 In an increasingly global society, more trust in U.S. companies could instill more responsibility into companies world-wide.
 This global economic development would lead to better interaction and coexistence with the environment around us as there would be less need for poor working conditions and bad interaction with the environment in general.

 Conclusion

-Companies which deal sloppily with their customers’ data put not only the customer at risk, but also the U.S. economy.
+Companies which negligently deal with their customers’ data put the customer at risk along with the entire the U.S. economy.
 Therefore, their failure to protect user data from breaches should be punished more significantly by the U.S. government.
 More broad and numerous regulations should be put in place to shield the country from massive data breaches which threaten society.
 People should not have to feel afraid to give companies the information they ask for to do business.
 People should also be more able to fight back when companies lose their private information.
 If the U.S. government took a more proactive role in protecting its own citizens’ data, the people living in the U.S. could feel more comfortable giving companies certain information which they deem acceptable to give.
 Since many companies offer a benefit to society through this data they collect, more protection would prove worthy for both the customer and the companies offering better security.

 References